 Which brings me to my next point:

-When I googled “chicken biryani” to get more deets on the classic Indian (slash Pakistani) dish, what I found was this dish is traditionally served at weddings and family gatherings.
-So, not exactly your mid-week throw-it-together-after-work sitch.
-Now that I’ve sufficiently scared you away, I will say this is one of the best meals I’ve ever made in the entirety of my lifehood.
+When I googled “chicken biryani” to get more details on the classic Indian (slash Pakistani) dish, what I found was this dish is traditionally served at weddings and family gatherings.
+So, not exactly your mid-week throw-it-together-after-work situation.

 The RICE, you guys!
 So flavorful with all the seasonings PLUS the chicken fat lubing it up for some intense explosions in your mouth face.
 Don’t skip the dried cranberries or pecans, mmkay?
 They’re little touches of heaven.

 While this recipe takes some time and effort, it’s worth every stitch.